 The plant kingdom offers many allies for our embattled systems.
 Traditional healers have long treasured Asian and American ginseng.
 Studies indicate that both species positively modify immune function and help prevent some respiratory infections.
 Ginseng is threatened by over-harvesting, however, and many ginseng products on the market are from cultivated plants.
 You can also grow your own.

 Other immune-tonic plants include Siberian ginseng, ginger, andrographis and medicinal mushrooms, such as shiitake, maitake and reishi.
 You can take your healing into your own hands by concocting your own teas and tinctures with these ingredients.
 (Read 19 Ways to Prevent and Treat Colds and Flu for more on how to boost your immunity with herbal and natural medicines.)

 Now that you know the basics of how your immune system works, you can better understand how to sustain it.
 The days approaching fall and winter — cold and flu season — are a good time to think about nourishing your immune system.
 Eat whole foods, sleep amply, be social, stress less, exercise daily, and consider crafting some herbal immune boosters.
 Rest assured that your remarkable immune system is working day and night to protect you from infection.
 Now go out and enjoy this germy world.

-Linda B. White, M.D., is the author of and the co-author of 500 Time-Tested Home Remedies and the Science Behind Them and The Herbal Drugstore.
+Linda B. White, M.D., is the author of Health Now: An Integrative Approach to Personal Health and the co-author of 500 Time-Tested Home Remedies and the Science Behind Them and The Herbal Drugstore.